SD › Best Time to Visit France

 France in February

-- Valentine’s Day – Valentine’s Day, February 14, is celebrated with chocolates, flowers and other romantic gifts as well as special dinners.
+- Valentine’s Day – Valentine’s Day, February 14, is celebrated with chocolates, flowers, and other romantic gifts as well as special dinners.
 In Paris, taking a dinner cruise on the Seine River is especially popular.

 - The Violet Festival, Tourrettes-sur-Loup – This long-time festival, hosted annually since 1952 in late February or early March, caps off the violet season and celebrates the coming of spring.
 The streets will be filled with activity, including local dances and dawn serenades.
-In 2018, it will be held on February 24 and 25.

 France in March